Make twice the difference, give now!

 Just a few years later, to maximize resources and avoid duplication, the Stifel Paralysis Research Foundation and the American Paralysis Association (APA) joined forces in the mid-1980s under the APA banner.
 Through its support of cutting-edge basic science, the APA changed the field of paralysis research, transforming it from an obscure specialty practiced by a few scientists in isolated labs to one of the most exciting and collaborative areas of neuroscience.

 In 1995, when Christopher Reeve was injured, the APA was one of the first places he and Dana turned.
-By 1999, the APA and Christopher’s foundation came together as the Christopher Reeve Foundation, which added Dana’s name to its moniker after her untimely death in March 2006.
+By 1999, the APA and Christopher’s foundation came together and was later named the Christopher Reeve Foundation, which added Dana’s name to its moniker after her untimely death in March 2006.

 Christopher and Dana were never celebrity figureheads.
 Instead, they were hands-on, activist leaders who rallied a swelling chorus of voices advocating for people living with paralysis.
 They recognized that the true heroes in the spinal cord-injured community are those living with paralysis and their families.